VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 the event bus and then deliver the events to the subscriber.
 In this bounded context, the only subscriber is a process manager.

+### Idempotent

+Idempotency is a characteristic of an operation that means the operation can be applied multiple times without changing the result.
+For example, the operation "set the value _x_ to ten" is idempotent, while the operation "add one to the value of _x_" is not.
+In a messaging environment, a message is idempotent if it can be delivered multiple times without changing the result.

 ## User stories

 The team implemented the following user stories during this phase of the